 The PD/PDF algorithm provides a simplified user interface.
 It only requires the user to work with two variables: P and D. The I control term is handled internally.
 This substantially cuts the user’s level of difficulty.

-> There are a couple telltale problems indicating a device in need of valve tuning.
-We discuss those problems below and provide the tuning solutions.
+There are a couple telltale problems indicating a device in need of valve tuning:

-> The PD2I Algorithm
+The PD2I Algorithm

 The PD2I algorithm was developed at Alicat Scientific for the express purpose of obtaining the highest possible performance in pressure control applications.
 It is also applicable to many flow control applications.
 As it utilizes proprietary predictive functions, this algorithm does not behave like a standard PID routine.
 Fortunately, PD2I tuning is simple if you follow a few simple guidelines: